C-3PFLO/emerald-quests/chapter-1/day-1.md

 A blockchain is a decentralized [^decentralized], highly-available [^available] and permission-less [^permissionless] server with an immutable database.

 [^decentralized]: Control of traditional web2 systems are typically centralized into one company, but control over a blockchain is decentralized across it's node maintainers.
-Theoretically anyone can become a node maintainer, but proof of stake blockchains like Flow can require a staking threshold prohibitive to many.
+Theoretically anyone can become a node maintainer (although proof of stake blockchains like Flow can require a staking threshold prohibitive to many).
 A blockchain is as decentralized as it's node maintainers.

 [^available]: In theory blockchains are publicly available at all times.
 However, like all systems they are subject to planned and unplanned downtime where the system may be partially or completely unavailable.

-[^permissionless]: Permissionless in that anyone can execute a transaction or script or deploy a new contract, secured by cryptography.
-However, blockchain resources can require permission to modify (ex: transferring an NFT must be signed by the private key of the holder) and some blockchains like Flow have guardrails limiting who can deploy a contract (as the blockchain is bootstrapped).
+[^permissionless]: Permissionless in that anyone can execute a transaction or script or deploy a new contract.
+However, blockchain resources can require permission to modify (ex: transferring an NFT must be signed by the private key of the holder) secured by cryptography, and some blockchains like Flow have guardrails limiting who can deploy a contract (as the blockchain is bootstrapped).

 ## Question 2